1948 NFL season: Division races

 In the Eastern race, the Eagles demolished Washington 45–0 in Week Five to take a ½ game lead.
 When the 6–1–1 Eagles met the 6–2 Skins again in Week Ten, they beat Washington 42–21, and won the Division and the right to host the Championship Game.

-The other race was all Chicago: the Cardinals and Bears both had records of 10–1 going into the final week: thus, there was a defacto playoff game for the Western Division for the second year in succession, with a tie forcing a second playoff game the following week.
+The other race was all Chicago, with the Cardinals and Bears both having records of 10–1 going into the final week: thus, there was a de facto playoff game for the Western Division for the second year in succession, with a tie forcing a second playoff game the following week.

-A record crowd of 51,283 attended Wrigley Field on December 12 for the all-Chicago showdown, with the Bears taking a 21–10 lead on George Gulyanics' touchdown as the fourth quarter began.
+A record crowd of 51,283 attended Wrigley Field on December 12 for the all-Chicago showdown, with the Bears taking a 21–10 lead on George Gulyanics' touchdown at the start of the fourth quarter.
 Charley Trippi's touchdown cut the margin to 21–17, but the Bears had the ball and time on their side.
-The turning point came when the Cards' Vince Banonis picked off a pass from Johnny Lujack, and ran the ball back to the Bears' 19, and Elmer Angsman scored the winning touchdown three plays later for the Western Division title and the trip to the Championship Game.
+The turning point came when the Cards' Vince Banonis picked off a pass from Johnny Lujack and ran the ball back to the Bears' 19.
+Elmer Angsman scored a touchdown three plays later to win the game and the Western Division title for the Cards, as well as the right to face the Eagles for the Championship.